-Zoologists are scientists who study animals, their behaviour and environment.
+Zoologists are scientists who study animals, their evolution, anatomy, behaviour and environment.
 They can work in fields such as ecology and conservation, forestry, medicine, fisheries, agriculture and education.

-- specialise in studying fish (ichthyology), birds (ornithology), mammals (mammalogy), insects (entomology), parasites (parasitology) or reptiles (herpetology), or areas such as physiology, evolution, ecology, morphology, genetics or embryology
+- studying fish (ichthyology), birds (ornithology), mammals (mammalogy), insects (entomology), parasites (parasitology) or reptiles (herpetology), or areas such as physiology, evolution, ecology, morphology, genetics or embryology

-- identify, monitor, study and classify different species of animal and record the data on computer
+- identifying, monitoring, studying and classifying different species of animal and recording the data on computer

-- survey animals in their natural environment or in a laboratory and make recommendations on how to protect endangered animals in their habitat
+- surveying animals in their natural environment or in a laboratory and making recommendations on how to protect endangered animals in their habitat

-- develop new ways of fighting insect-borne diseases such as malaria, or test the ingredients of drugs for the pharmaceutical industry
+- developing new ways of fighting insect-borne diseases such as malaria, or testing the ingredients of drugs for the pharmaceutical industry

-- give talks about the environment and lead guided walks for educational organisations
+- giving talks about the environment and leading guided walks for educational organisations

-- manage and maintain animal collections in museums or local heritage or wildlife centres
+- managing and maintaining animal collections in museums or local heritage or wildlife centres

-- carry out experiments, collect and analyse data, write reports and make recommendations
+- carrying out experiments, collecting and analysing data, writing reports and making recommendations

-- work as part of a team of scientists and other staff, perhaps leading and planning projects.
+- working as part of a team of scientists and other staff, perhaps leading and planning projects.

 The figures below are only a guide.
 Actual pay rates may vary depending on: